 Thanks to the increased scrutiny, verifiers and carbon project developers are looking into new and better ways to measure additionality.
 This means we will likely see more use of dynamic baselines and ways to track these with the help of technology.

 Advances in data analytics, machine learning, and remote sensing technology are making it easier to track emissions and assess the impact of carbon projects.
 This will enable more accurate assessments of additionality as well.

 Arbonics is a tech-based carbon and ecosystem platform for forest-and landowners in Europe – bridging the analogue world of forestry with the world of tech to fight climate change.
 We partner with landowners to access new revenue streams by helping them quantify, monitor and sell the environmental benefits of sustainable land management.

-Are you a landowner interested in afforestation?
+Are you a landowner?
 Introduce yourself here and we will get in touch to discuss opportunities with your land.